perlindgren/srp-analysis/README.md

 - `π(r)` the resource ceiling, computed as the highest priority of any task accessing the resource `r`.
 SRP allows for dynamic priorities (e.g. EDF), however in our case we have static priorities only.

 For SRP based analysis we assume a task to perform/execute a finite sequence of operations/instructions (aka. run-to-end/run-to-completion semantics).
 During execution, a task can claim (lock) resources in a nested fashion.
-Sequential re-claim of resources is allowed but NOT re-claiming an already held (locked) resource (since that would violate the Rust memory aliasing rule).
+Sequential re-claim of resources is allowed but NOT re-claiming an already held (locked) resource (since that would violate the Rust memory aliasing rule - re-claiming the same resource twice gives you two mutable references to the same resource).

 Let `...` denote a sequence of instructions, and  `[r:...]` denote a sequence of instructions holding the resource `r` (i.e. a critical section for the resource `r`).

 A possible trace for a task can look like:

- `[t1:...[r1:...[r2:...]...]...[r2:...]...]`.
+`t1:...[r1:...[r2:...]...]...[r2:...]...`.
 In this case the task `t1` starts and at some point claims `r1` and inside the critical section claims `r2` (nested claim), at some point it exits `r2`, exits `r1` and continues executing and enters a critical section on `r2`, and then finally executes until completion.
 We see that `t1` holds `r1` once and `r2` twice during its execution (but never holds `r2` while already holding `r2`).

- In `srp_analysis/common.rs` a data structure for expressing traces is given, and in `srp_analysis/main.rs` an example set of task traces is provided.
+In `src/common.rs` a data structure for expressing traces is given, and in `src/main.rs` an example set of task traces is provided.

 ---